 Paper by Erik D. Demaine

-- Jason S. Ku, Erik D. Demaine, Matias Korman, Joseph Mitchell, Yota Otachi, André van Renssen, Marcel Roeloffzen, Ryuhei Uehara, and Yushi Uno, “Symmetric assembly puzzles are hard, beyond a few pieces”, in Revised Papers from the 18th Japan Conference on Discrete and Computational Geometry and Graphs (JCDCGG 2015), Lecture Notes in Computer Science, volume 9943, Kyoto, Japan, September 14–16, 2015, pages 180–192.
+- Erik D. Demaine, Matias Korman, Jason S. Ku, Joseph S. B. Mitchell, Yota Otachi, André van Renssen, Marcel Roeloffzen, Ryuhei Uehara, and Yushi Uno, “Symmetric assembly puzzles are hard, beyond a few pieces”, in Revised Papers from the 18th Japan Conference on Discrete and Computational Geometry and Graphs (JCDCGG 2015), Lecture Notes in Computer Science, volume 9943, Kyoto, Japan, September 14–16, 2015, pages 180–192.

 We study the complexity of symmetric assembly puzzles: given a collection of